nascarsayan/ai-no-uta/linearAlgebra/README.md

 1. Adding a multiple of one row to another.
 2. Multiply a row by a scalar.
 3. Swap two rows.

 ---

+## 83. Review Column Space vs Null Space

+- The purpose of the column space is to help you determine whether there is even a single solution.
+- The purpose of the null space is to help you determine whether the solution is unique, or if there are multiple solutions, i.e., various ways you can get zeroes.

+- Column space focuses on the column
+- Null space focuses on the row (i.e., the coefficients)

+---

+## 86. Gaussian Elimination cannot be used to determine the Column Space

+__Guassian Elimination can be used to determine the null space, but can't be used to determine the column space.__

+---